RNVizion/rnv-brand/BRAND_COLORS.md

 The register of RNVizion's **permanent** colors.
 Machine source: `engine/brand.py` (import from there; never hardcode).
 This doc is the human-readable explanation.

+Last locked: 2026-09-16 (rev 39 — **an ordinal set is one hue at N lightnesses, assigned from rank.**
-Last locked: 2026-09-14 (rev 38 — **the published blue derivation did not reproduce the published blue.** It recorded the lightnesses the finished hexes *measure* rather than the ones requested, and re-deriving from them returns `#456c92` against a shipped `#456c91`. **Publish what was requested;
+The status text rule produces iso-lightness by construction — `L*` is set by the ground, not the hue — and now says so; six values sit inside 0.50 `L*` on dark. **A four-tier scale built from them ranked in words and not in colour**, reading as one grey under achromatopsia. **Neither a re-walk nor new values:** the status family is categorical and forcing it onto a ramp would impose an order that does not exist, and the construction already exists here unnamed.
+Chroma follows the gamut; only hue is held. rev 38 — **the published blue derivation did not reproduce the published blue.** It recorded the lightnesses the finished hexes *measure* rather than the ones requested, and re-deriving from them returns `#456c92` against a shipped `#456c91`. **Publish what was requested;
 the achieved value is a measurement of the result, not a step in the recipe.** Corrected to L\* 60.16